-Now living and working in London, I’m a strong generalist who has covered everything from the mining sector to parenting issues, healthcare, agriculture, IT and travel.
+Now living and working in London, I’m a bit of a ‘generalist’ who has covered everything from the mining sector to parenting issues, healthcare, agriculture, energy, IT and travel.
 Technology, the thread runs through all sectors, has remained a strong focus, as has my interest in Africa.

-My work has appeared in BBC Focus on Africa, BBC Online, Business Day (SA), Eyefortravel.com, the Observer, ComputerWeek (SA), Computing, Investor’s Chronicle, RightStart Magazine, Mail & Guardian (SA), Korea Herald and many others.
+My work has appeared in BBC Focus on Africa, BBC Online, Business Day (SA), Eyefortravel.com, the Observer, ComputerWeek (SA), The Daily Telegraph, Computing, Investor’s Chronicle, RightStart Magazine, Mail & Guardian (SA), Korea Herald and many others.